ttokunaga-ja/edumintFrontend_20251222/src/guidelines/Guidelines.md

 Any general rules you want the AI to follow.
 For example:

 * Only use absolute positioning when necessary.
-Opt for responsive and well structured layouts that use flexbox and grid by default
+Opt for responsive and well structured layouts by default
 * Refactor code as you go to keep code clean
 * Keep file sizes small and put helper functions and components in their own files.